 Social justice is woven into key elements of the Code of Professional Conduct for Case Managers and the CDMS Code of Professional Conduct, specifically the emphasis on the dignity and worth of each individual and consistently high standards for integrity, fidelity, and objectivity.

 Our profession is rooted in the ideal that we serve and advocate for our clients regardless of age, appearance, disability, ethnicity, gender, geographic location, nationality, professional level or practice setting, race, religion, sexual orientation, and socioeconomic status.
 As an organization, we strive to strengthen and empower board-certified case managers and board-certified disability management specialists to exhibit these ideals in their professional lives.

-The events of recent months compel us to champion these ideals in both word and deed.
-In this context, we bring renewed focus to the first four principles of these professional codes of conduct as they are particularly salient in today’s social, economic, and political circumstances.
+We are compelled to champion these ideals in both word and deed.
+We bring continued focus to the first four principles of these professional codes of conduct.
 We expressly recommit to our responsibility to: